 Nobody wanted to take credit for those plays.
 Then after a few years Queen Elizabeth stepped in and put a stop to it all by knighting me!

 Then since the plays attacked nearly every European country other than England my death became more certain.
 There was very little freedom of speech in 16th century Europe and when mad Danish princes were the subject of my play the Danes almost declared war.

 The Danes could have possibly declared war on England.
-The Scottish actually threatened to invade (they always did) over Romeo and Juliet which was secretly about Mary Queen of Scots.
+The Scottish actually did threaten to invade (they always did) over Romeo and Juliet which was secretly about Mary Queen of Scots.
 Then her son King James said it really did made his mother looked good since it was all about love and devotion.
 We were told to forget the threat.

 After about 15 or so years the plays turned into an incredible phenomenon of popularity.
-On one hand, by 1610 the plays were England's best propaganda since they showed nearly every other country to be rotten, evil or both.
+On one hand, by 1610 the plays were England's best propaganda since they showed that nearly every other country to be rotten, evil or both.
 (Those plays that found fault with England were mainly about times 100 years earlier, like Richard III, so they didn't count.)

 However, the plays made everyone want to kill the author even more.

 The plays were being performed in front of those same rulers they often made fun of.
-It's one thing to hear about you, your brother or your cousin being made fun of on a distant English stage but it is an entirely different matter to watch the insults acted out directly in front of you.
+It's one thing to hear about you, your brother or your cousin being made fun of on a distant English stage but it is an entirely different matter to watch the insults being acted out directly in front of you.

 Then the plays started to be performed for the common people of Europe.
 In a few years about 1/4 of the common people had seen at least one of the plays and another 1/4 had seen at least part of one.
 Since the plays were secretly about their rulers which were usually Catholic it meant that each play was actually both heretical and treasonous about ten times over.